-The updateinternalcerts.sh script must be run from a directory containing the Keysafe 5 Helm charts (for example, from the root directory of the untarred Keysafe 5 package).
+The updateinternalcerts.sh script must be run from a directory containing the KeySafe 5 Helm charts (for example, from the root directory of the untarred KeySafe 5 package).
+If the CA, created when the original deploy script was run, is not available then a new one will be created and used.